radareorg/radare2-book/rabin2/program_sections.md

     27 sections

-With `-Sr` option, rabin2 will flag start/end of every section, and will pass the rest of information as a comment.
+With the `-Sr` option, rabin2 will flag the start/end of every section, and will pass the rest of information as a comment.

     $ rabin2 -Sr /bin/ls
     fs sections